The committee responsible for RCN’s professional work

 The Professional Nursing Committee has 14 members: one member each from Scotland, Wales and Northern Ireland, and one from each of the nine English regions: East Midlands, Eastern, London, North West, Northern, South East, South West, West Midlands, Yorkshire and the Humber.
 They are elected by members in their country or region.

-The remaining two members are from the Student and Health Practitioner (Health Care Assistant and Assistant Practitioner) membership categories and are elected by the members of those groups.
+The remaining two members are from the Student and Nursing Support Worker (Health Care Assistant and Assistant Practitioner) membership categories and are elected by the members of those groups.

 You can find out more about the role and remit of the RCN Professional Nursing Committee by reading the Terms of Reference.